Sponsored by: Community You Can Believe In

 Select from two Kol Nidrei services:

-- In the intimacy of the chapel, Rabbi Zerin and Susan Gold create a quiet atmosphere where we can listen closely for the still, small voice of God.
+- In our service in the Levine-Shein Chapel, Rabbi Howard Sowalsky and Susan Gold create a quiet atmosphere where we can listen closely for the still, small voice of God.

 Experience Neilah in a Personal Way